fkromer/hypothesis-ros/CONTRIBUTING.md

 There are no best practices for testing custom Hypothesis strategies [(hypothesis developer answer on stackoverflow](https://stackoverflow.com/a/49683721/5308983).
-(Due to the nature of strategies it makes not sense as well.)
-For everything else:
+However to verify strategy customizeation and for documentation purposes it may make sense to implement tests.
+For code other than strategy related one:
 Please provide tests to (a) prove that your code works correctly, and b) guard against future breaking changes.
 Please use `pytest` as test framework/runner.
 In case you want pull request "property based tests" please use `Hypothesis`.